Hamonnah/webApplication_FrontEnd/README.md

-# Vaadin Gradle Skeleton Starter Spring Boot

-This project demoes the possibility of having Vaadin 14 project in npm+webpack mode using Gradle and Spring Boot.
+This project uses Vaadin 14 project in npm+webpack mode using Gradle and Spring Boot.
 Please see the [Vaadin Gradle Plugin Page](https://github.com/vaadin/vaadin-gradle-plugin) for documentation.